Leafwing-Studios/bevy-dungeons/docs/workflow.md

 ## Uncertainties
 - What data model is this workflow expecting as input?
 - What data model does this workflow create as output?
+- What are the breakpoints within this workflow, and what data models do you have at each breakpoint?